Cephalopode/simple-crud/README.md

 1. Wrap "users" methods into an interface so the same methods can be reused to manipulate other tables.
 1. Authentification system.
 This would require : login page and login method, admin table (container username and password hashes), store session_id as a cookie or in local storage.

-## Architechture choices
+## Architecture choices
 1. UI framework : Vuetify.
 I'm more familiar with Element UI but it's not reactive, so I chose to experiment with a new framework for this projet.
 Vuetify is currently the leading UI framework for Vue.js (along with Quasar)
 1. Webserver : Go + gin + gorm.
 Gorm allows to easily manipulate mysql databases.
 1. Deployment : Docker-compose.
 This wrapper over docker allows to easily manage multi-container apps.
-Also, using the parameter `restart: alway`, the containers are automatically restarted if an error appears.
+Also, using the parameter `restart: alway`, the containers are automatically restarted if an error occurs.
 A more robust way would be to use kubernetes to deploy the containers in multiple nodes (servers) so there is redundancy if one of the servers is unreachable.